 If we are working on the phone, there may be times when we choose to schedule a thirty minute call.
 Either way, we will agree ahead of time how long the session will be.

 You may have read elsewhere that sometimes it is beneficial to meet for longer than a standard session – I meet with some clients for half-day and day-long intensives.
 We can talk about the benefits of such arrangements for you when we work together.

 How much does a session cost?

 Fees vary according to service and will be assessed and discussed when we begin our work together, being reviewed annually.
 The assessment we go through includes your objectives, any corporate contribution, and whether we contract per session, by objective, or for a period of time (such a six months).
 Fees are further determined by the intensity of meetings and their location – for example, some clients benefit from and prefer a schedule of half-day or full-day intensives, either at my office or closer to their home location.
-For those committing to and paying for eight or more sessions in advance, a 5% discount applies.
+For those committing to and paying for ten or more sessions in advance, a 5% discount applies.

 I accept cash at time of session and, by arrangement, BACS transfers within 24 hours of session completion or at the outset if a series has been arranged.

 An initial session is about gathering information and agreeing the contract for our work.
 Sometimes we may have time to set goals, sometimes this takes place at the next meeting.